grimlucis/rpg-hack/08-tables/03-mutations.md

 42   | Feeble Jaw.
 Enormous overbite.
 43   | Third Eye.
 On your forehead.
 44   | Dog Face.
 Face of a houndling.
 45   | Perfect Memory.
-Can Save vs Intelligence to recall incredibly trivial details.
+Can make a TAL check to recall incredibly trivial details.
 46   | Bad Posture.
 Head swapped with leg.
 May need to hop. -4 Movement.
 47   | Skin Flaps.
 Like flying squirrel wings.
 Cannot use them to fly or even fall slowly.
 48   | Long Nose.
 Protruding, sharp.
 49   | Strange Walk.
 You joints fire in an odd order.
 Reduce your Movement by 1.
 50   | Crown of Tentacles.
 2d10 tiny tentacles grow in a ring around your head.
 No effect.
 51   | Spider Neck.
 On death, head is revealed to be a giant spider living on top of your body.
-52   | Mental Backsliding. -1d6 to Intelligence.
+52   | Mental Backsliding. -1d6 to Talent.
 Cannot read or write.
 53   | Hair Migration.
 All of it migrates to one side of your head in a huge tuft.
 54   | Cyclops.
 All your eyes migrate to the centre of your forehead and fuse into one.
 55   | The Fits.
 Your mind isn't quite right.
 Save vs bright light or flail about for 1d6 rounds.